A Way Abroad Logo

 I know you’ve seen the iconic Lake Louise Pinterest photos of people canoeing in milky blue water with the Rocky Mountains in the background like I did.
-That led me to where I am now, Banff National Park in Canada!
+That led me to where I'm living now just outside of Banff National Park in Canada!

 Seeing those travel photos had me immediately add Banff to my bucket list some years ago and taking the leap to move abroad this year changed my experience completely.

-Taking a vacation somewhere and moving there are completely different.
+But, what I'm learning now is taking a vacation somewhere and moving there are completely different.
 The realities and steps to moving abroad are things no traveler would ever consider.
-I really get to immerse myself in the culture here instead of just dipping my toes in as a tourist.
+I really have been able to immerse myself in the culture here instead of just dipping my toes in as a tourist.

 I decided to move to Banff without ever visiting- it is quite expensive to visit here just for a vacation so I decided to just hope for the best!
 For me, it's worked out really well.
 So well, in fact, that I think more people looking for a change of beautiful scenery should consider living in Banff.